locomotivemtl/charcoal-contrib-search/README.md

 ## Configuration

-In your project's config file, require the notification module :
+In your project's config file, require the search module :
 ```json
 {
     "modules": {